vegetableman/blog/content/posts/interfaces/index.md

 So, is this approach suitable for all kinds of admin interfaces?
 No. It's heavily dependent on your target audience and whether the application has characteristics similar to ones on the last category above.

 Is this panel mobile-friendly? it could be.
-However, the desktop usage of these admin tools usually outnumber the mobile ones, so, I wouldn't consider it for mobile apps before testing out it's efficacy on the desktop. [[4]](#4)
+However, the desktop usage of these admin tools usually outnumber the mobile ones, so, I wouldn't consider it for mobile apps before testing out it's efficacy on the desktop. <span class="citation">[[4]](#4)</span>

 Is this a fixer-upper kind of solution? yes.
 In an ideal world, applications should be able to incorporate the appropriate learning curve for it's end users.